samikrr/Week1codechallenge/README.md

 A > 79, B - 60 to 79, C - 59 to 49, D - 40 to 49, E - less 40.

 **Solution1**
--create a prompt window in solution1.js to enter students marks.
+-create a mark.html and solution1.js file.Create a prompt window in solution1.js to enter students marks.
 If studentmarks is between 0 and 100 print the correct grade.
 Use if statements to grade marks based on the range.
 Output 'Invalid input' if the grade is not within the range given 0 to 100.

 **Challenge 2: Speed Detector (Toy Problem)**
 -Write a program that takes as input the speed of a car e.g 80.
 If the speed is less than 70, it should print “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.